microbiomes: what are they? and why should you care?

 considering the three parts of the female pelvic triangle as a whole.

 It would be easy if all we had to do to treat and prevent infection was to kill the pathogenic (“bad”) bacteria causing the infection and introduce more of the healthy (“good”) bacteria to the body.
 But the body is more complex than that.
 Until recently, all the healthcare community had at its disposal to help women with recurrent UTIs was to identify the presence of those “bad” bacteria in the urinary tract that grow in a culture and prescribe the correct antibiotic to kill them off.
-In other words, if your doctor performed a culture and found a certain kind of bad bacteria, like E. coli, it was assumed that ridding the body of E. coli bacteria would be the answer to the problem.
+In other words, if your doctor performed a culture and found a certain kind of harmful bacteria, like E. coli, it was assumed that ridding the body of E. coli bacteria would be the answer to the problem.
 And women were told to go home, drink more water, practice better hygiene (wipe front to back) and wear looser clothing—essentially placing all the blame for recurrent UTIs on women's shoulders, unfairly contributing to the feeling of shame that women who suffer from recurrent UTIs often feel.

-Most of this advice does little to affect the real problem, which is that the “good” bacteria, the body’s natural defenses against infection, have been disproportionately knocked out by the antibiotics.
+Most of this advice does little to affect the real problem, which is that the beneficial bacteria, the body’s natural defenses against infection, have been disproportionately knocked out by the antibiotics.
 The whole region has lost the players that support normal vaginal and urinary function and fight off the “bad” bacteria that cause damage and infections.
 But there are ways to help you get ahead of such problems.

 the three-pronged approach to supporting the female pelvic triangle.